wp-plugins/easy-facebook-likebox/README.txt

 1. Header - show/hide the Facebook header (1 for show and 0 for hide to use in shortcode)
 1. Border - show/hide the border around the like box (1 for show and 0 for hide to use in shortcode)

-When you save settings in facbook like box widget a shortcode will be generated automatically to use in posts or pages.
-Easy facebook like box is completely customizable with lots of optional settings.
-Easy facebook like box is also responsive at the same time.

 You can use easy facebook like box in number of ways: